Impact of Anisotropic Birefringence on Measuring Cosmic Microwave Background Lensing: Lensed and Rotated CMB Power Spectra

-In this paper we choose to focus on the anisotropic cosmic birefringence, i.e., $\bar{\alpha}=0$, as it features more similarity to CMB lensing as both are anisotropic.
-In what follows we will always assume that the rotation field, $\alpha$, is purely anisotropic.
+In the subsequent analysis we consider only anisotropic cosmic birefringence with $\bar{\alpha}=0$, as it behaves similarly to CMB lensing which is also anisotropic.
 Similar to Eq.~\eqref{eq:phi multipole}, we can decompose the rotation field into multipole moments using spherical harmonics as

 and the rotation field power spectrum is given by